dbandrews/speed_test/README.md

 ```

 Confirm paths in the batch file, Vbs script and scheduled task to match your folder structure.
+Ensure the Python executable in the batch file CALL statement is correct.

+Using the VbScript method allows for running when user is logged on/off.